You have invested time and energy in the internship search process and are on your way with an offer and start date. Congratulations!

 Be sure you have communicated in advance about basic information and expectations with your employer to ensure a smooth first day on the job.
 Here are a few needs to prepare for your first day:

 - Employer's hours of operation and expectations of the time of your arrival

 Reflect on what you have learned about the organization, your internship role, and plan ahead for a successful first day.
 A great way to familiarize yourself with your employer is through LinkedIn research about potential colleagues you would like to meet.
 This is also great preparation for the many introductions that await you during your first weeks.
 If you are in a new area, test out your first day commute ahead of time.

 Making the Most of Your Internship

 Understand your supervisor's expectations of you before starting your internship.
-Identify your objectives, deliverables, and ways you can recieve feedback as you go.
-The UVA Career Center provides helpful resources through its Internship Center to support quality internship experiences such as:
+Identify your objectives, deliverables, and ways you can receive feedback as you go.
+The UVA Career Center provides helpful resources to support quality internship experiences such as:

 - Internship Learning Plan